boegel/easybuild-wiki/Wishlist.md

 (importance of them varies according to who you ask ;-)

 # USER-oriented features:
-* [ ] Add possibility to save the logfile somewhere even when failures happen (/tmp is no good for queue submitted jobs)
+* [ ] Add possibility to save the logfile somewhere even when failures happen (/tmp is not great for queue-submitted jobs!)
  * [x] interim solution is to use -ld; OK.
- * [x] ANSWER: "/tmp" is hardcoded now, so an issue needs to be opened for this; See #84
+ * [x] ANSWER: "/tmp" was hardcoded before, now OK, issues opened for this; See #84, #695 (ref. $TMPDIR / --tmpdir)
 * [ ] Consider support of "formal" language to describe *package info & dependencies*, eg. CUDF syntax
  * http://blog.mancoosi.org
  * http://www.mancoosi.org/papers/cbse11.pdf "MPM: a modular package manager"